saadtaame/taylor/README.md

 # taylor
 Routines for manipulating Taylor series.
-These are useful for computing higher order derivatives.
+These are useful for computing higher order derivatives for example.

 # API
 * Creating constants and variables